AD0MZ/All-Band-Adjustable-Dipole/README.md

   - Optional base can house a balun or other gear, wire feeds through botton of both parts to prevent water ingress.

 ![All Band Adjustable Dipole](Collateral/17.%20%20Cart%20Compared%20to%20Brush.JPG)

+# Brush Cartridges in place (almost) with Pole Mount and Balun Housing in place.